Sergei Bulgakov: Biography

-Early life: 1871–1898
+Early life: 1871–1889

-Sergei Nikolayevich Bulgakov was born on 16 July 1871 to the family of an Orthodox priest (Nikolai Bulgakov) in the town of Livny, Oryol Governorate, in Russia.
+Sergei Nikolayevich Bulgakov was born on 16 July 1871 to the family of a rural Orthodox priest (Nikolai Bulgakov) in the town of Livny, Oryol Governorate, in Russia.
 The family produced Orthodox priests for six generations, beginning in the sixteenth century with their ancestor Bulgak, a Tatar from whom the family name derives.
 Metropolitan Macarius Bulgakov (1816–1882), one of the major Eastern Orthodox theologians of his days, and one of the most important Russian church historians, was a distant relative.

-At the age of fourteen, after three years at the local parish school, Bulgakov entered the seminary in Oryol.
+In 1884, Bulgakov graduated from the Livny Theological School.
+At the age of fourteen, Bulgakov entered the Oryol Theological Seminary.
 In 1888, however, Bulgakov quit the seminary after a loss of his faith.
-Bulgakov later notes that the passion for the priesthood waned as he grew disenchanted with Orthodoxy because his teachers were unable to answer his questions.
-After Bulgakov quit seminary, he entered a secular gimnasium in Elets to prepare for the law faculty of the Imperial Moscow University.
+In the same year, he attempted suicide.
+Bulgakov later noted that his passion for priesthood waned as he grew disenchanted with Orthodoxy because his teachers were unable to answer his questions.
+After Bulgakov quit the seminary, he entered Yelets Classical Gymnasium to prepare for the law faculty of the Imperial Moscow University.
+Among his teachers there was Vasily Rozanov.